tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/02-variables-01/README.md

 4. Concatenate and print variables.

-    1. Create and print a variable, `statement_one`, by assigning it a value of a string: "Programmers: Ada Lovelace is a British Computer Programmer born in 1815."
+    1. Create and print a variable, `statement_one`, by assigning it a value of a concatenated string: "Programmers: Ada Lovelace is a British Computer Programmer born in 1815."

-    2. Create and print a variable, `statement_two`, by assigning it a value of a string: "She is commonly referred to as the First Computer Programmer."
+    2. Create and print a variable, `statement_two`, by assigning it a value of a concatenated string: "She is commonly referred to as the First Computer Programmer."

-    3. Create and print a variable, `statement_three`, by assigning it a value of a string: "In 1842 she published the first Algorithm, the Analytical Engine, at the age of 27."
+    3. Create and print a variable, `statement_three`, by assigning it a value of a concatenated string: "In 1842 she published the first Algorithm, the Analytical Engine, at the age of 27."

-    4. Create and print a variable, `statement_four`, by assigning it a value of a string: "She was a British Citizen who lived in London, England until her passing in 1852 at the age of 37."
+    4. Create and print a variable, `statement_four`, by assigning it a value of a concatenated string: "She was a British Citizen who lived in London, England until her passing in 1852 at the age of 37."

 5. Execute the Python program.